Kenny Lawler: BC Lions

-Winnipeg Blue Bombers
+Winnipeg Blue Bombers (first stint)

-The Winnipeg Blue Bombers signed Lawler to their practice roster on October 22, 2018.
+The Winnipeg Blue Bombers of the CFL signed Lawler to their practice roster on October 22, 2018.
 Lawler became a regular contributor for the Blue Bombers during the 2019 season, with his breakout game coming in a loss against Hamilton, where he caught 10 passes for 144 yards.
 As the leading receiver on the team in yards, Lawler helped the Bombers to their first Grey Cup win in 29 years, when they won the 107th Grey Cup at the end of the 2019 season.

 After the CFL canceled the 2020 season due to the COVID-19 pandemic, Lawler chose to opt-out of his contract with the Blue Bombers on August 27, 2020.
 He signed a one-year contract extension with Winnipeg on February 3, 2021.
-Midway through the 2021 season, on October 4, 2021 it was revealed that Lawler had been arrested for impaired driving and was suspended for the team's Week 10 match.
+Midway through the 2021 season, on October 4, 2021, it was revealed that Lawler had been arrested for impaired driving and was suspended for the team's Week 10 match.
 Despite the struggles in his personal life, Lawler went on to lead the CFL in receiving with 1,014 yards and six touchdowns.
 As a result, Lawler was named both a CFL West All-Star and CFL All-Star for the first time.
 The Bombers finished the year with the best regular season record.
 Winnipeg defeated Saskatchewan to go to 108th Grey Cup, their second consecutive championship game.
 They won in overtime to win their second Grey Cup in a row.
 Lawler added 90 yards receiving in the postseason to help the Blue Bombers to their second title.

 Edmonton Elks

-Lawler signed with the Edmonton Elks to a one-year contract to open free agency on February 8, 2022, and became the highest paid receiver in the CFL.
+Lawler signed with the Edmonton Elks of the CFL to a one-year contract to open free agency on February 8, 2022, and became the highest paid receiver in the CFL.
 In late August 2022 Lawler suffered an ankle injury.
 At the time of the injury he was tied for second place in both receptions (56) and receiving yards (849).
 He returned to action on October 1 against the Montreal Alouettes.
 However, a couple days later it was reported that Lawler had suffered a shoulder/collarbone injury and underwent season ending surgery.
 He finished the season with 58 receptions for 894 yards and five touchdowns.
 He became a free agent upon the expiry of his contract on February 14, 2023.